greyshaman/rfs_tester/README.md

 }
 ```

-## How to define test?
+## How to Define a Test?

 When we want to test files, directories, and links in the created sandbox, we need to know the exact name of the outer directory.
-This name will be unique each time FsTester creates it.
-Fastest provides us with this name as a closure parameter in the perform_fs_test function.
+This name will be unique each time `FsTester` creates it. `FsTester` provides us with this name as a closure parameter in the `perform_fs_test` function.

 Example: